BHSAI/BRILIA/README.md

 ## PURPOSE:

 BRILIA annotates VDJ and/or VJ junctions from a repertoire of B-cells, returning information about CDR regions, phylogeny relationships, and somatic hypermutations.
-More information about BRILIA can be found [here.](http://journal.frontiersin.org/article/10.3389/fimmu.2016.00681/full)
+More information about BRILIA can be found in the [reference article](http://journal.frontiersin.org/article/10.3389/fimmu.2016.00681/full).

 ## INPUT FILES (See [example input files](https://github.com/BHSAI/BRILIA/tree/master/Examples/MouseH)):